Can Trauma Cause Memory Loss?

 Conclusion

 Understanding the connection between PTSD, dissociative amnesia, and emotional trauma is crucial for effective treatment.
 Those experiencing memory loss due to trauma should explore various healing methods, including physical training and mental health support.
-If you have any questions please feel free to contact me here: contact coach Dee.
-I am a licensed personal trainer, specializing in helping those with PTSD.
 For more resources on how to heal, click the link below:

 Therapy providers, support groups, specific therapy providers (at the bottom of page)